BrandonCorey/LS_170_notes/http_summary.md

 - In HTTP/1.0, the end of the messsage is indicated by a `Content-Length` header (length of message in bytes)

 - The Content-Length header can be used to indicate the size of the body.
 This can help determine where the HTTP message should end.

+- The request line of an HTTP request is the first line with the method name e.g `GET /home HTTP/1.1`